Today I’m going to show you how to create a time block schedule that works perfectly for me as a work at home mom.

 - why (and if) it can be potentially your time, life, and sanity saver

-- how to create time-blocking schedule step-by-step in a bullet journal
+- how to create time-blocking schedule step-by-step in a planner

 - how my work at home mom schedule looks like